ucbds-infra/otter-grader/docs/using_otter.md

 ## Local Grading

-Once you've [installed otter](install.md), get started by creating some [test cases](test_files.md) and creating a requirements.txt file (if necessary).
+Once you've [installed Otter](install.md), get started by creating some [test cases](test_files.md) and creating a requirements.txt file (if necessary).

 ### Collecting Student Submissions

 The first major decision is how you'll collect student submissions.
-You can collect these however you want, although otter has builtin compatibility with Gradescope and Canvas.
+You can collect these however you want, although Otter has builtin compatibility with Gradescope and Canvas.
 If you choose either Gradescope or Canvas, just export the submissions and unzip that into some directory.
 If you are collecting another way, you'll need to create a metadata file.
 You can use either JSON or YAML format, and the structure is pretty simple: each element needs to have a filename and a student identifier.
 A sample YAML metadata file would be:

 ```yaml
 - identifier: 0